pressmind/web-core-skeleton-basic/quickstart/search.md

 ### Search by transport type
 This example lists all media objects with the defined transport type.
-The transport type is customer defined value
+The transport type is customer defined value.

 ```php
 <?php